-On our recent trip to Sin City, we were slightly overwhelmed with the choice of what to see and what to do.
+On our first trip to Sin City, we were slightly overwhelmed with the choice of what to see, what to do and where to eat and drink.
 If you want it, you’ve got it – Vegas is the city that keeps on giving, and nothing is off-limits, while visitors who flock to the bright lights of Nevada range from stag parties, to families.
 There’s plenty of room for everyone… We only had three full days to explore, and even though we packed a lot in – we also made time to relax by the pool.
-It was because of this we had to make a choice on how to get to know the city.
-If, like us, you are short on time here are Top 10 Things to do in Las Vegas.
+If, like us, you are short on time here are the Top Things to do in Las Vegas.

 Watch the fountains at the Bellagio